andyborrell/pygamezero_bird/docs/source/part3.rst

     def reset():
         print ("Back to the start...")
-        barry_the_bird.speed = 0
+        barry_the_bird.speed = 1
         barry_the_bird.center = (75, 100)
         top_pipe.center = (300, 0)
         bottom_pipe.center = (300, top_pipe.height + gap)

 Each line in this function is assigning a value.
-First it sets barry's speed back to zero, then puts his center at an x,y position.
+First it sets Barry's speed back to what it started as, then puts his center at an x,y position.
 It also moves the pipes back to their starting points.
 If you try the game now you'll see that nothing has changed.
 Remember that a function won't do anything until you  **call** it.
-Let's call it from the update function if barry goes off the screen.
+Let's call it from the update function if Barry goes off the screen.
 Add this to the end of the update function:

 .. code:: python